How do I register?

-The Student Career and Employment Office functions as an equal opportunity employer referral service assisting current and former Lee College students in obtaining employment.
+The Career and Transfer Services Office functions as an equal opportunity employer referral service assisting current and former Lee College students in obtaining employment.
 Students can register to get access to the Rebel Job Link, a computerized job database listing current employment opportunities.
 Visit the website at www.lee.edu/hirearebel.

 Where do I park my car?

 To park on campus, every student must have a parking permit which allows for him/her to park in any parking spaces that is not reserved parking.
 Permits are provided at the first class or may be picked up in the Community Education Office.
 Parking permits must be displayed on the dash of a vehicle.
 Parking violations will be issued.

 Can I register and pay for a friend or family member?